Serbia indicts four for Milosevic-era journalist murder

 Critics in Serbia have long held Milosevic’s dreaded security service and his inner circle responsible for the shooting of Curuvija outside his Belgrade flat.
 However, no one was charged for the killing until now.

-Miljko Radisavljevic, Serbia’s chief prosecutor for organized crime, told the official Tanjug news agency that the four men were indicted for “aggravated murder”.
+Miljko Radisavljevic, Serbia’s chief prosecutor for organised crime, told the official Tanjug news agency that the four men were indicted for “aggravated murder”.
 He was not available for immediate comment.

 The four are Radomir Markovic, the former head of Serbia’s then-Department of State Security, his aides Ratko Romic and Milan Radonjic, and field operative Miroslav Kurak.
 They are charged with planning and executing Curuvija’s murder, Tanjug quoted Radisavljevic as saying.